Achievable logoAchievable logo

 dxd(2x)=x⋅2x−1

-The correct derivative will be covered in section 3.5 (Special derivatives), where you’ll learn how to handle derivatives of exponentials and other functions.
+The correct derivative of exponential functions will be covered in section 3.5 (Special derivatives).

 AP tip:

 Remember that symbols such as π and e are constants (π≈3.14 and e≈2.72), not variables.
 So the power rule can be applied if those are in the exponent.
-For example, if f(x)=xe, then e is a constant and the derivative is f′(x)=e⋅xe−1.
+For example, in f(x)=xe, the exponent e is a constant.
+So the derivative is f′(x)=e⋅xe−1.

 Challenge problems